jairajs89/Touchy.js/README.md

 		});
 	}

-	// 'three', 'four', 'five' are supported as well
+	// 'three', 'four', 'five' are supported as well.
+	// 'any' is the same as the previous example.
 });
 ```